What is a Program?

 Today different types of cell phones, computer, and other equipment devices are available.
 The table below contains some examples and a brief overview of programs in their group.

 - Google Chrome: Google launched it on 11 December 2008.
 This is an internet browser.
-It is used to collect and view on a computer screen the available information on the World Wide Web.
-This provides various types of features to support users, including tab surfing, Google Services, and Accounts synchronization, and web-based spell check, and automatic translation.
+It is used to collect and view the available information on the World Wide Web on a computer screen.
+This provides various features to support users, including tab surfing, Google Services and Accounts synchronization, web-based spell check, and automatic translation.
 Furthermore, there is an Omnibox search bar that allows users to scan for any query.

 - C Programming Language: It is a general programming language used for software development.
 This was published in 1972 following Dennis Ritchie’s production at Bell Labs.
 It’s used widely for writing complex programs like Python, Git, Oracle, etc. It also includes additional features, including easy and secure, portable, rich library, expandable, high speed, and more.